“Doing Discovery” in Family Law Cases: Interrogatories and Requests for Production

 *Get advice from a lawyer if you are served with these or you want to try to serve the other party with these.

 The law calls it "serving" discovery.
 It is not like serving court papers.
 You do not have to file anything in court.
-You may want file a Return of Service with the court just to be safe.
+You may want file a Proof of Mailing or Hand Delivery with the court just to be safe.

-The other party has 30 days to answer from the time s/he gets your discovery requests.
+The other party has 30 days to answer from the time they get your discovery requests.
 The other party must answer in writing in the forms you sent.

 You may try.
 It can be hard getting a non-party to cooperate.
 Talk to a lawyer.